0xAF/mouse-to-keyboard-kde-wayland/README.md

 # mouse-to-keyboard-kde-wayland
 Listen to mouse events/presses and emulate key presses on keyboard
+Works on Wayland and X11.

 ## download and install